 The Office of Civil Engineering is divided into the following three divisions:

 Contact Information: Office Chief (202) 579-7600; Deputy Chief (202) 579-6808

 The Logistics Directorate (CG-44) is responsible for acquisition, sustainment, and contingency/surge logistics for the Coast Guard.
 Acquisition logistics involves the development and procurement of systems/assets throughout the asset's life cycle.
 Sustainment logistics involves the refinement of supply and maintenance support, anomaly investigation, technical information support, and personnel support (training), in order to promote an extended yet effective asset service life.
 Contingency logistics involves high tempo support to meet the requirements of natural or man-made emergencies that threaten lives, property, the environment, national security, or other national interests.

-The Office of Logistics Program Management is divided into the following four divisions:
+The Office of Logistics Program Management is divided into the following two divisions:

 Program Management Division (CG-441)

 Configuration Management Division (CG-444)